 Put in a Wall Bed

 A wall bed makes any room serve more than one purpose.
 When I fold mine up, my bedroom becomes a yoga studio!
+Check out these inspirational wall ideas to elevate your bed space.

 Make a Gallery Wall

 A gallery wall can make a small space feel expansive by drawing the eye upward.
 In my hallway, it’s an ever-changing display of art and memories.
+If you are starting small, learn how to arrange a gallery wall with three frames.

 Go with Light and Subtle Hues

 To make a room feel more spacious, stick with color schemes that are light and subtle.
 In my living room, gentle whites and creams make the area feel airy and inviting.
+You can also explore beautiful schemes for light bathrooms to achieve a similar effect in your home.

 Use Art to Inject Personality